 I am considered a high-risk individual for COVID-19 and I have been summoned for jury service.
 Do I have to appear?

-Contact the jury coordinator in your county for juror excuse policy information.
+Contact the clerk of superior court in the county where you have been summoned for juror excuse policy information.

 I live with a person / I am a caretaker for a person who is a high-risk individual for COVID-19 and I have been summoned for jury service.
 Do I have to appear?

-Contact the jury coordinator in your county for juror excuse policy information.
+Contact the clerk of superior court in the county where you have been summoned for juror excuse policy information.